 The CTD guidelines, together with the South African Regulatory Guidelines (SARG) provide detailed information about the contents of an application.
 These guidelines apply to applications to register medicines and all related variations.
 Applicants should not modify the overall organisation of the CTD.
 If not contained in the bulk of the documentation, any additional data should be included as addenda to the relevant part, together with additional expert comment that may be provided as a supplement to, or incorporated into, the relevant summary, overall summary or overview.

-This guideline should be read together with the General Information guideline.
+This guideline should be read together with the General Information guideline – SAHPGL-HPA-07 and the guideline on submission in eCTD format - SAHPGL-HPA-10.

 Module 1 - Administrative information and prescribing information